gamermount56/sdk-readme/README.md

 If you ever see an `[OsmoSDK]` log that says `internal error`, please let us know because that means we messed up something!

+## Known Bugs

++ Physical Coding pieces will not be detected (04/05 - will fix in a few days)
++ Coding Valley game renders tiles incorrectly when using on screen pieces

 <br><br>

 # Legal